 Combine milk, yeast and sugar in a small bowl and leave until the yeast froths – approximately 5 minutes.

 Lightly whisk egg yolks and egg and stir into milk mixture.

 Place the flour in a bowl and make a well in the centre.
 Pour in the liquid along with the butter and mix well until mixture forms a dough.

 Tip the dough out onto a lightly floured board and knead for 10 minutes until smooth and elastic, I use a cake mixer with a dough hook ( The dough is soft in texture and will be a little stickier than bread dough).
 Place dough in a bowl, cover and sit in a warm spot for 1 1/2 – 2 hours until doubled in bulk.

 Preheat the oven to 180 C.

 Turn the dough out and roll into a rectangle approximately 20 cm x 40 cm.
 Sprinkle dough with combined cinnamon and brown sugar.

 Starting from the longest side roll dough into a log and then slice into 4 cm pieces.
 Place the dough with cut side facing up into non stick muffin or brioche moulds.

-Brush with egg if desired and bake for 15 – 20 minutes until golden.
+Brush with egg (for a glossier crust) and bake for 20 minutes until golden.